eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/operation-view/deployment.md

 ### 1. Prepare the Two Tenants

-As a first step, we install two technical users for the dataspace connectors using the <https://portal.stable.demo.catena-x.net>
+As a first step, two technical users are installed for the dataspace connectors using the <https://portal.stable.demo.catena-x.net>

 * App Provider 1: sa4
 * App Consumer 4: sa5